-Liu Gong boasts that it is the 10th biggest construction equipment manufacturer in the world.
-Its large excavators are used by the Israeli occupation to destroy bigger buildings, usually in the East Jerusalem area.
+Liu Gong boasts that it is the 25th biggest construction equipment manufacturer in the world.1 Its large excavators are used by the Israeli occupation to destroy bigger buildings, usually in the East Jerusalem area.
 Its bulldozers were also used in Khan al-Ahmar last year.

 Above: Activists block a Liu Gong bulldozer in Khan al-Ahmar, 4 July 2018.
 Police used violence and made arrests shortly afterwards.
 Hundreds of protesters camped in Khan al-Ahmar to prevent its imminent demolition.
-Photo by Active Stills

-COMPANY PROFILE: LIU GONG

-Liu Gong demolitions in 2018

-Take action against Liu Gong

-- Contact Liu Gong and demand that it prevents its equipment being used in Israel's home demolitions. - Activists could call on the Chinese state and other shareholders to divest from Liu Gong.
+Photo by Active Stills COMPANY PROFILE: LIU GONG Liu Gong demolitions in 2018 JANUARY 29 FEBRUARY Beit Jala: 2 multi- storey buildings, including housing, demolished.
+Local MARCH residents say that at least a quarter of the houses in the village APRIL have received demolition orders by Sur Bahir, East Jerusalem: 1 MAY the Israeli authorities. structure demolished affecting 5 people.
+JUNE Hizma, East Jerusalem: 6 Khan al-Ahmar: A Liu Gong bulldozer was used in the preparations for the 26 JULY structures demolished. demolition of Khan al-Ahmar.
+Corporate Occupation AUGUST Shu'fat refugee camp, East Jerusalem: 1 researchers witnessed the Liu Gong bulldozer SEPTEMBER building containing 12 apartments.
+12 being used, despite the fact that there people made homeless. were protesters in close proximity.
+The NOVEMBER way the bulldozer was being used jeopardised the 23 Al-Ludd, inside Israel's 1948 border: protesters' safety.
+DECEMBER 3 storey house.
+163 COMPANY PROFILE: LIU GONG Take action against Liu Gong • Contact Liu Gong and demand that it prevents its equipment being used in Israel's home demolitions. • Activists could call on the Chinese state and other shareholders to divest from Liu Gong.
 Activists occupied a Liu Gong bulldozer in Khan al-Ahmar, 4 July 2018.
 Israeli police used violence to remove protesters shortly afterwards.
 Photo by Active Stills

-Fassi

-HEADQUARTERED IN ALBINO, ITALY

-\$21.4 million

-PROFITS

-OWNED BY GARMAND SA & THE FASSI FAMILY

-OTHER COMPANIES IN FASSI GROUP: CRANAB (SWEDEN), SLAGKRAFT (SWEDEN), VIMEK (SWEDEN), BRACKE FOREST (SWEDEN), MARREL (FRANCE), JEKKO (ITALY)

-Fassi's cranes are used in confiscations of Palestinian homes, tents and even schools.
+COMPANY PROFILE: FASSI Fassi HEADQUARTERED IN ALBINO, ITALY \$199.3 million REVENUE OWNED BY GARMAND SA & THE FASSI FAMILY OTHER COMPANIES IN FASSI GROUP: CRANAB (SWEDEN), SLAGKRAFT (SWEDEN), VIMEK (SWEDEN), BRACKE FOREST (SWEDEN), MARREL (FRANCE), JEKKO (ITALY) Fassi's cranes are used in confiscations of Palestinian homes, tents and even schools.

 Its equipment is most often used in Bedouin areas, such as the South Hebron Hills and Jordan Valley.
 Fassi cranes are often mounted on Volvo trucks.

-Israeli distributor

-The company's exclusive distributor in Israel is KDM Engineering & Cranes Ltd.

-Take action against Fassi

-BDS activists in Italy could demonstrate outside Fassi's headquarters.
+Israeli distributor The company's exclusive distributor in Israel is KDM Engineering & Cranes Ltd.1 Take action against Fassi BDS activists in Italy could demonstrate outside Fassi's headquarters.

-COMPANY PROFILE: FASSI

-Fassi demolitions in 2018

 COMPANY PROFILE: DOOSAN

 Doosan

 HEADQUARTERED IN SOUTH KOREA

-\$37.9 million

-PROFITS
+¢14 4 h:ll:am

+\$16.4 billion

+LARGEST INVESTORS INCLUDE

-REPUBLIC OF KOREA
+REPUBLIC OF KOREA VANGUARD GROUP

-VANGUARD GROUP

-THE KOREAN NATIONAL PENSION SERVICE
+THE KOREAN NATIONAL PENSION SERVICE AXA

-AXA

-JP MORGAN

-THE BANK OF NEW YORK MELLON
+JP MORGAN THE BANK OF NEW YORK MELLON

-DIMENSIONAL

-THE GOVERNMENT OF
+DIMENSIONAL HOLDINGS THE GOVERNMENT OF CANADA

+Descap's construction equipment is used in

 Doosan's construction equipment is used in settlement construction and home demolitions.
 Doosan's subsidiary, Bobcat, also supplies equipment used in demolitions.
-Doosan's distributor in Israel is Emcol.

-Ideas for action

-- Contact Doosan and demand that it prevents its equipment from being used in Israel's home demolitions. - Activists could call on the South Korean state and other shareholders to divest from Doosan.

-COMPANY PROFILE: DOOSAN

-Doosan demolitions in 2018
+Doosan's distributor in Israel is Emcol.1 Ideas for action • Contact Doosan and demand that it prevents its equipment from being used in Israel's home demolitions. • Activists could call on the South Korean state and other shareholders to divest from Doosan.
+COMPANY PROFILE: DOOSAN Doosan demolitions in 2018